adameshel/draw_cmls_on_folium_map/README.md

 # Get the data from Omnisol system (recommended)
 If you choose to visualize data downloaded from the Omnisol system follow these steps.
-After the filtering of the desired raw-data is done, download both the metadata and the raw-data by clicking on the blue icons on the top right as shown here:
+After the filtering of the desired raw-data is done, download both the metadata and the raw-data (optional) by clicking on the blue icons on the top right as shown here:

 <img width="630" alt="Screen Shot 2022-03-20 at 15 36 21" src="https://user-images.githubusercontent.com/60098219/159165005-8a0cd398-3ec0-4f5e-8806-ba0b6e44d8c3.png">

+Another way of obtaining the metadata of your links is by checking all the boxes of the filtered data -> right click -> export -> export to csv.
+Metadata files can also be directly downloaded from the database.
+Specifically for the E-band frequancy links of SMBIT, it is even recommended since the metadata on the Omnisol system does not include all the links due to bugs in the system (the SMBIT rawdata file from the database can be fed to the Class "as-is" without changing the column names in the csv file).

 # Directory
 Place both the metadata file and the raw-data folder in the same directory.